Olupaula/scores/README.md

 Coefficient of Determination was used to evaluate the Machine learning model.

 ### Limitation of the Project:
-The project was aimed at showing how I can integrate my ML skills with my web development skills and may not contain any sophistication as may be observee in either fields.
+The project was aimed at showing how I can integrate my ML skills with my web development skills and may not contain any sophistication as may be observed in either fields.